 We know that you may be concerned about the cost of studying at Oxford and Balliol, and we are committed to helping as much as we can.
-This page aims to help you work out what your costs would be and to tell you about the financial support that is available.
+This page will help you work out what your costs would be and tells you about the support that is available.

-All students on full-time undergraduate courses have to contribute towards the cost of their tuition, in the form of the University Tuition Fee.
+All students on full-time undergraduate courses have to contribute towards the cost of their tuition each year, in the form of the University Tuition Fee.
 The amount of Tuition Fee depends on your residence classification (Home-EU, Islands or Overseas), which determines your fee status, and in certain cases on your course and your household income.
 You can find details of the University Tuition Fee here.

 If we offer you a place, we will send you a financial declaration form.
-This form first establishes your fee status, and then helps us to establish how you will meet the costs of your course.
-It also helps us to be sure that you have applied for support as required, and enables us to be confident that if you encounter hardship once on course, it is genuinely unforeseen.
+This establishes your fee status, and helps us to establish how you will meet the costs of your course.
+It also helps us to be sure that you have applied for support as required, and to be confident that if you encounter hardship once on course, it is genuinely unforeseen.

 For most home and EU students who are eligible for public support, filling this form in is relatively straightforward.
-The student funding section of the University website gives lots of helpful information, and we are here to help answer any questions you may have (firstname.lastname@example.org).
+The University website’s student funding section gives lots of helpful information, and we are here to help answer any questions you may have (firstname.lastname@example.org).